Powerlearnproject/se-day1-assignment-samuelKaimenyi/README.md

 Strategy , Seek help from colleagues or online communities when stuck.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-Reason 1: Unit Testing: Unit testing is essential for early bug detection.
+Reason 1:  Unit testing is essential for early bug detection.
 Testing components in isolation allows developers to quickly identify and resolve errors, improving efficiency and reducing costs.

 Reason 2: Integration Testing: Integration testing ensures that software units work together correctly.
 It identifies potential incompatibilities, ensuring that all components function cohesively.